golemfactory/golem-docs/src/pages/docs/creators/python/examples/tools/publishing-custom-images.md

 ---
-title: Publishing an image
+title: Guide to Publishing Golem Images on the Registry
-description: Guide on how to publish a Golem image to the registry using gvmkit-build
+description: Learn how to upload Golem-compatible images to the registry using gvmkit-build for use in the Golem Network.
+pageTitle: Publish Golem Images - Registry Upload Instructions Using gvmkit-build
 type: instructions
 ---